microsoft/ebpf-for-windows/docs/PerformanceTest.md

 ## Helper Function

 These tests involve invoking the runtime's helper functions, including the setup of any required state.
-This will include both general purpose as well as program type specific helper function tests.
+This will include both general-purpose as well as program-type-specific helper function tests.

 ## CI/CD Integration

-CI/CD integration comprises two facets:

 1. **Setup and Execution**: YAML files and scripts for configuring and running tests on a benchmarking machine.
 2. **Result Visualization**: Libraries for visualizing test results in a browser.

-The **Setup and Execution** workflow will also optionally gather a CPU profiling traces to aid in diagnosing areas of the code that have high CPU usage.
+**Setup and Execution** optionally gathers CPU profiling traces to aid in diagnosing areas of the code that have high CPU usage.

 ## Debugging Regressions

-When a significant regression in the build to build performance occurs, the CI/CD workflow will create a issue to track it and include instructions on how to further investigate the regression.
+When a significant regression in the build-to-build performance occurs, the CI/CD workflow will create an issue to track it and include instructions on how to further investigate the regression.
 A developer can then schedule an on-demand run of the workflow along with CPU profiling and then download the resulting traces as artifacts.
 The developer can then analyze the traces and investigate the regression further.

 ## Test Scripts